-Increases in benefit payment expenses were larger than the increases in contributions revenue for the year due to shifting member demographics.
-The population of retirees receiving benefits continued to grow during the fiscal year, while the population of active benefit-eligible state employees has continued to decline.
-A growing retiree population and shrinking active employee population puts upward pressure on the contribution rate.
-Schedules of retirees added and removed from the benefit rolls can be viewed on pages 102-103 of the Actuarial Section of this report.
+The population of retirees receiving benefits continued to grow during the fiscal year.
+A growing retiree population puts upward pressure on the contribution rate.
+Schedules of retirees added and removed from the benefit rolls can be viewed on pages 103-104 of the Actuarial Section of this report.

-Cost-of-living adjustments (COLAs) provided to existing benefit recipients also cause benefit expenses to increase each year.
+COLAs provided to existing benefit recipients also cause benefit expenses to increase each year.
 Members employed before August 28, 1997, who retired under the MSEP, receive a COLA of at least 4% each year (maximum 5%) until they reach their COLA cap.
 For general state employees, COLAs are based on 80% of the percentage increase in the average Consumer Price Index (CPI) from one year to the next.
 The maximum increase is 5% (minimum 0%).
-The cost-of-living adjustment for fiscal year 2022 was 3.758%.
+The cost-of-living adjustment for fiscal year 2023 was 5%.